JereKuusela/valheim-expand_world/publish/README.md

 - Stream max length (default: `299` meters): Maximum length for streams.
 - Stream curve width (default: `15`): How wide the curves are.
 - Stream curve wave length (default: `20`): How often the stream changes direction.

+# Examples

+## Adding a new location

+1. Open `expand_locations.yaml`.
+2. Copy paste existing entry.
+3. Change `prefab`, for example to XMasTree (check [wiki](https://valheim.fandom.com/wiki/Points_of_Interest_(POI) for ids).
+4. Change other fields.

+## Bosses spawning enemies

+1. Open `expand_events.yaml`.
+2. Find boss_eikthyr or other boss event.
+3. Copy `spawns` field from another entry like army_eikthyr.

+## Adding a new biome

+1. Open `expand_biomes.yaml`.
+2. Copy-paste existing entry.
+3. Change `biome`, add `name` and add `terrain`.
+4. Add/modify other fields.
+5. Open `expand_world.yaml`.
+6. Look at it until the rules start to make sense.
+7. Determine how you want the new biome to appear on the world.
+8. Make changes until you succeed.
+9. Edit other files to make spawns, locations and vegetation to work.

+Example:

+Copy-paste ashlands entry and change:
+- biome: desert
+  name: Desert
+  terrain: ashlands
+  environments:
+  - environment: Clear

+Copy-paste plains entry and change the top one:
+- biome: desert
+  amount: 0.5

 # Changelog